 If you put Adobe Bridge, Adobe Photoshop and Camera Raw in a bag, shake it and pull out a simpler version, you get Adobe Lightroom.

 Not only is it more accessible, Lightroom’s ease of usage makes editing images almost fun.
 Sure, it doesn’t have all the graphic elements, but if you don’t need them, this won’t bother you.

-The addition of modules is an easily overlooked area that separates these siblings.
+The addition of modules is often overlooked.
 Library collects all your images together, Develop lets you edit.

 You can see where the majority of your images were taken using the map module.
 The GPS that most modern cameras have pinpoints the exact location.